brohd11/Godot-Dock-Manager/README.md

 Add "dock_button.tscn" to your GUI scene, and declare it as "@onready var dock_button = %DockButton".

 Now you can just create an instance of the DockManager class and pass your scene through.
 See the demo plugin for multi GUI example.

+Known Bug: If you disable the plugin while on a main screen that you have added.
+The plugin will fail to remove the button and you will need to restart the editor.
+Click onto a different main screen before disabling.

 ```
 const _DockManagerClass = preload("uid://cwjfdybghwcm") # dock_manager.gd
 var DockManager:_DockManagerClass